bharathdoli/UpsideDown/DEPLOYMENT.md

    - **Build Command:** `npm run build`
    - **Output Directory:** `dist`
    - **Install Command:** `npm install`

+   **Note:** The project includes a `vercel.json` file that handles client-side routing.
+This ensures that refreshing pages like `/dashboard` won't result in 404 errors.
+Vercel will automatically use this configuration.

 5. **Add Environment Variables:**
    - Click on **"Environment Variables"**